Residential Build Contracts – Can I Claim Liquidated Damages?

 - Interest accrued on any loans on the project if the build goes over time.

 - Any rent or other outlays paid while waiting for the build to be completed.

 - Any other reasonable costs incurred as a result of the delay.

 Liquidated damages will be payable when the build period exceeds the contracted time frame provided for in the contract.
 Most standard contracts entered into will provide either a fixed date for completion or a means of calculating the build period.

 It is important that you understand how the build period is calculated prior to entering into the contract, to ensure that you understand when liquidated damages may be payable.

 What steps need to be taken to claim liquidated damages?

 Again, it will come down to the actual contract entered into.

 Most standard form contracts will require to claim liquidated damages, you must serve a notice on the builder within a certain time frame.
 The actual time frame varies from contract to contract but its most seen to be a certain number of days from the date of practical completion.

 Melissa Ban is an experienced and senior Solicitor at Stephens & Tozer Solicitors, working extensively in Litigation and Building and Property Disputes.
-Melissa has acted for builders, subcontractors, developers and homeowners, including proceedings against the QBCC.
+As one of our property lawyers, Melissa has acted for builders, subcontractors, developers and homeowners, including proceedings against the QBCC.